referential-ai/boswell-test/README.md

 ### How it's Calculated

-The Boswell Quotient combines four key components with equal weighting:
+The Boswell Quotient combines three key components with equal weighting:

-1. **Performance (25%)**: Based on grades received from peer models
+1. **Performance (33.3%)**: Based on grades received from peer models
-2. **Evaluation (25%)**: Based on grading accuracy, consistency, and bias measurement
+2. **Evaluation (33.3%)**: Based on grading accuracy, consistency, and bias measurement
-3. **Efficiency (25%)**: Based on response time and resource utilization
+3. **Efficiency (33.3%)**: Based on response time and resource utilization
-4. **Empathy (25%)**: Based on emotional intelligence and ability to respond appropriately to different emotional scenarios

 ### Latest Boswell Quotient Rankings (February 2025)